What is ROI and what nuances should you consider when calculating it?

 - Your best sales manager has switched to another company.

 - You’ve changed a supplier, affecting the timing of delivery for certain goods.
 At the same time, you’ve launched an advertising campaign and have many potential buyers — but there are no goods available.
 As a result, you have decreased ROMI, but this has nothing to do with advertising and marketing.

-For a real-world example of the importance of a funnel-based attribution model, read our case study about how the insurance company INTOUCH built an effective advertising campaign evaluation system and optimized advertising costs by automating the collection and processing of all necessary data.
+For a real-world example of the importance of a ML funnel-based attribution model, read our case study about how the insurance company INTOUCH built an effective advertising campaign evaluation system and optimized advertising costs by automating the collection and processing of all necessary data.

 3) Account for differences in costs (hard to calculate the average check)